 - 1 tablespoon sugar

-- Take the chicken pieces (thighs, drumsticks, quarters or wings), wash them under running water and pat dry with a paper towel.
+- Take the chicken drumsticks, wash them under running water, and pat dry with a paper towel.
 Then season each piece with sea salt and smoked paprika and place into a large tray (aluminum or ceramic).

 - Take a fresh lemon, wash it under running water, cut in half and squeeze the juice from half of the lemon.
 Pour two tablespoons into a bowl and add one tablespoon of sugar and mix.

 - Add four tablespoons of mustard into the bowl with the lemon juice.
 Then melt the butter in a small sauce pan or skillet and add to the bowl and mix.
 You should have about four tablespoons of butter.

-- Using a basting brush, cover both sides of the chicken pieces with the mustard mixture.
+- Using a basting brush, cover both sides of the drumsticks with the mustard mixture.

-When the baked mustard chicken is ready you can serve it with roasted mashed potatoes, steamed vegetables, fresh vegetable salad, or shell pasta.
-Baked Idaho potatoes and Bulgur Turkish Grain will also go great with the baked mustard chicken.
+When the chicken drumsticks are ready you can serve them with roasted mashed potatoes, steamed vegetables, fresh vegetable salad, or a pasta of your choice.
+Baked Idaho potatoes or Bulgur will also make for a great side.

 When I first made this recipe I used chicken drumsticks as that is what I had at home at the time.
-Now when I make this recipe I usually use chicken wings because I love chicken wings the most.
-They are actually my most favorite part of the chicken to eat after the butt.
+Now when I make this recipe I do chicken thighs or wings as well.

 I have never actually made a whole chicken in this way but I am tempted to give it a try.
 I will just need to remember to make much more of the mustard mixture because the amount used in this recipe will not be enough.